Vinz2008/C./README.md

 - [ ] Add warnings for unused labels (and unused functions ?)
 - [ ] Make warnings longer (for example the warnings about the types not being the same in operators)
 - [ ] Replace some verification for identifiers by keywords verification
 - [ ] Add a custom cli flag for default repr for structs
+- [ ] Add vector types for simd
+- [ ] Add inout in inline asm args
+- [ ] Make functions that are not static static if needed

 ## Benchmarks compared to other languages